 Ovalbumin (Gal d 2) 45 kDa Ovalbumin is a glycoprotein which consists of 386 amino acids (Abeyrathne et al., 2013).
 Ovalbumin mainly functions as a nutritional source for the developing embryo (Li et al., 2022).
 Other than being an excellent nutrient source, it is a known major allergen (Li et al., 2022).
 Ovomucoid (Gal d 1) 23 kDa Ovomucoid is a large glycoprotein and has antimicrobial properties (Caubet and Wang, 2011).
 Ovomucoid is known as a trypsin inhibitor thus causing indigestion; and the most significant allergen among EWP (Caubet and Wang, 2011).
-Ovotransferrin (Gal d 3) Egg shell membr ane proteins Type 1 Egg collagen protein Col1A1 and Col1A2; collagen X (COL10A1) Fibrillin-1 (FBN1) NA ~320 kDa These proteins collectively crosslink to form eggshell membrane proteins.
+Ovotransferrin (Gal d 3) 76 kDa otransferrin is a metal binding monomeric glycoprotein belonging to the transferrin family.
+It is a single 686 amino dipeptide (Abeyrathne et al., 2013) and forms two homologous lobes (as a result of a gene duplication event) each single iron atom.
+It comprises 13% of total EWP.
+The main function of ovotransferrin is homeostasis and asport of iron levels (Legros et al., 2021).
+It is the least allergenic protein among EWP.
+Egg shell membr ane proteins I Type 1 Egg collagen protein Col1A1 and Col1A2; collagen X (COL10A1) Fibrillin-1 (FBN1) Cysteine rich eggshell membrane protein (CREMP) NA ~320 kDa NA These proteins collectively crosslink to form eggshell membrane proteins.
 They form a foundation for the formation of the calcareous eggshell and an effective barrier that prevent bacterial infection (Du et al., 2015; Han et al., 2023).
 Eggshell membrane, though unutilised has been shown to improve skin health due to its collagen content (Yoo et al., 2015).
 A water soluble hydrolysate food product derived from eggshell membrane proteins was evaluated as safe for consumption (EFSA et al., 2018).
-The elastic and semipermeable properties of eggshell membrane proteins could have Not known Cysteine rich potential uses in industrial, nutraceutical, and biomedical applications (Yoo et al., 2015).
+The elastic and semipermeable properties of eggshell membrane proteins could have potential uses in industrial, nutraceutical, and biomedical applications (Yoo et al., 2015).
 Since they are not utilised, allergenicity data is not available for these proteins.
-Class 3: Silk Fibre - Source or ganism Orb weaver Spider (Nephila calvipes) Major ampullate spidroin 1 (MaSp1 or MaSp2) 250 kDa Dragline silk is composed of two types of proteins: MaSp1 and MaSp2, with a molecular weight of 250 kDa each (Römer and Scheibel, 2008).
-They are large proteins with a highly repetitive core region bordered by non-repetitive N and C- terminal domains.
+Not known e - Source org ganism Orb weaver Spider (Nephila calvipes) Major ampullate spidroin 1 (MaSp1 or MaSp2) 250 kDa Dragline silk is composed of two types of proteins: MaSp1 and MaSp2, with a molecular weight of 250 kDa each (Römer and Scheibel, 2008).
+They are large proteins with a highly repetitive core region bordered by non-repetitive N and C-terminal domains.
 This arrangement renders formation of β-sheets thus giving highly tensile properties comparable to steel (Ramezaniaghdam et al., 2022).
 It is used to make the main frame of the web and to drop in order to escape.
 No